COPT Defense Properties (NYSE:CDP) Issues FY 2024 Earnings Guidance

 COPT Defense Properties (NYSE:CDP – Get Free Report) updated its FY 2024 earnings guidance on Thursday.
 The company provided EPS guidance of 2.470-2.550 for the period, compared to the consensus EPS estimate of 2.490.
 The company issued revenue guidance of -.
 COPT Defense Properties also updated its FY24 guidance to $2.47-2.55 EPS.

-In other COPT Defense Properties news, Director Steven D. Kesler sold 1,719 shares of the company’s stock in a transaction on Wednesday, December 13th.
-The shares were sold at an average price of $25.44, for a total transaction of $43,731.36.
-Following the sale, the director now directly owns 41,313 shares of the company’s stock, valued at $1,051,002.72.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-In other COPT Defense Properties news, Director Lisa G. Trimberger sold 7,357 shares of the company’s stock in a transaction on Wednesday, December 20th.
+In other news, Director Steven D. Kesler sold 1,719 shares of COPT Defense Properties stock in a transaction that occurred on Wednesday, December 13th.
+The shares were sold at an average price of $25.44, for a total value of $43,731.36.
+Following the completion of the sale, the director now directly owns 41,313 shares in the company, valued at $1,051,002.72.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+In other news, Director Steven D. Kesler sold 1,719 shares of COPT Defense Properties stock in a transaction that occurred on Wednesday, December 13th.
+The shares were sold at an average price of $25.44, for a total value of $43,731.36.
+Following the completion of the sale, the director now directly owns 41,313 shares in the company, valued at $1,051,002.72.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this link.
+Also, Director Lisa G. Trimberger sold 7,357 shares of COPT Defense Properties stock in a transaction that occurred on Wednesday, December 20th.
 The shares were sold at an average price of $25.48, for a total transaction of $187,456.36.
-Following the sale, the director now directly owns 16,863 shares of the company’s stock, valued at $429,669.24.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, Director Steven D. Kesler sold 1,719 shares of the company’s stock in a transaction on Wednesday, December 13th.
-The stock was sold at an average price of $25.44, for a total transaction of $43,731.36.
-Following the sale, the director now directly owns 41,313 shares in the company, valued at $1,051,002.72.
+Following the completion of the sale, the director now owns 16,863 shares of the company’s stock, valued at $429,669.24.
 The disclosure for this sale can be found here.
-0.87% of the stock is currently owned by corporate insiders.
+Company insiders own 0.87% of the company’s stock.

 COPT is a REIT that owns, manages, leases, develops and selectively acquires office and data center properties.
 The majority of its portfolio is in locations that support the United States Government and its contractors, most of whom are engaged in national security, defense and information technology (IT) related activities servicing what the Company believes are growing, durable, priority missions (Defense/IT Locations).